Share this post on:

 The identity and self-esteem received from contributing to society are more important than any personal acknowledgment.

-Despite receiving fewer rewards than other color groups, the “Blues” will continue to pursue goals they feel are neglected by society.
+Despite receiving fewer rewards than other color groups, the “Blues” will continue to pursue goals they feel society neglects.

 Blue on a bad day